manuz888/L2Move/README.md

    - You can do this via **copy & paste** or **drag & drop**.
 3. **(Optional)** Check the box to choose whether to create the **preset bundle** for Move.
 Once the preset bundle is created, you can use **Move Manager** to transfer it to your device.
 4. **Start the process**.
-   - Once completed, the processed files will be located in the `Processed` folder within the selected directory.
 5. **For batch conversion**, a `report.txt` file will be generated containing details about the processing results.

 ⚠️ **If no samples are found**: